JeffersGlass/pyscript/discussion.md

 # Metadata File

-A plugin metadata file is a single JSON or TOML file containing all the information needed to describe, initialize, fetch resources for, and execute a plugin.
+A plugin metadata file is a single JSON or TOML file containing all the information needed to describe, fetch resources for, and initialize a plugin.

 The description of the keys of the Metadata file are broken into two types for ease of reading: Functional Keys, which have a direct impact on the behavior of the plugin, how it is loaded/referenced/executed/etc.; and Descriptive Keys, which contain additional textual metadata about the plugin.
 There is no separation of the keys within the Metadata file; the distinction is purely notional.